 Was the accident your fault?

 Do you think you are to blame for your car accident?
 If so, there are a few points to consider.
+But you may want to speak to your car accident lawyer before you take any steps to see what your options are.
 If you can afford to pay for the damage caused to your vehicle, then you may not need to claim on your insurance policy.
 This can be a costly option, so alternatively you could sell your car for scrap or spare parts and then use this money to fund the purchase of another vehicle.
 The other option is to make a formal claim against your insurance policy, although this often has other cost implications such as a rise to your premiums in the future.
 Although, this may be a risk worth taking as it can quickly provide you with the funds to fix your car and get back on the road.
 If you choose this option, it’s sensible to shop around and ask a few garages for quotes as this will help keep your insurance claim costs down.

 What should you do if the accident was not your fault?